EsethuMehlo/DigitalProfile/DigitalProfile.md

 Below I will put down the proof of completion of the previously given tasks and reflect on what they taught me and also how I will leverage on the workplace.

+This is divided into two sections, The screenshots as proof and the reflections section.

 ### Career Counselling
 ---